-Ultimovacs has an extensive development program with five Phase II studies in five different indications including more than 670 patients.
+Ultimovacs has an extensive development program with five Phase II studies in different indications and immunotherapy combinations, enrolling more than 560 patients.

 INITIUM – malignant melanoma

-INITIUM is an Ultimovacs-sponsored randomized, comparative, multicenter Phase II trial in which the universal cancer vaccine, UV1, is being evaluated in combination with the checkpoint inhibitors ipilimumab and nivolumab for first-line treatment of patients with metastatic malignant melanoma.
+INITIUM is an Ultimovacs-sponsored randomized, open-label, multi-center Phase II trial in which the off-the-shelf cancer vaccine UV1 was evaluated in combination with the checkpoint inhibitors ipilimumab and nivolumab for first-line treatment of patients with unresectable or metastatic malignant melanoma.
+156 patients were randomized between June 2020 and July 2022.
+The study was conducted at 40 sites in 39 hospitals across the U.S., UK, Belgium, and Norway.

 NIPU – mesothelioma